Find the Best Things

 The Sweet Palace, Philipsburg, MT

-Nearly 20 years young, this, yes, palace of sweets has a particular penchant for saltwater taffy and a kaleidoscope of fudges, all delightfully bittersweet, almost buttery.
+Over the past twenty years, this palace of sweets has had a penchant for saltwater taffy and a kaleidoscope of fudges, all delightfully bittersweet, almost buttery.
 The Candy of the Month is a great way to try the seasonal specialty, so stop in and be a kid again.